jokob-sk/NetAlertX/README.md

 optional Darkmode

 ## Modifications within this Fork
-  - only one scan cycle
+  - Only one scan cycle
-  - modified scanmethod.
+  - Bodified scanmethod.
 If you want to go back to the original method comment line 459 and uncomment line 462 in ~/pialert/back/pialert.py
-  - because of the modified scan, the extended scan parameters in the configuration file do not work at the moment
+  - Because of the modified scan, the extended scan parameters in the configuration file do not work.
+For this reason they were removed.

 ## How it works
 The system continuously scans the network for: